Georgina Escobar: Awards

 Escobar received the Kennedy Center's Theatre for Young Audiences Playwriting Award in 2010.

 Personal life

-Escobar has been open about her sexuality and identifies as a "gay Mexicana".
+Escobar is bisexual.
 Spanish is her first language, and she states that her "true self lives" in the writing of her native language.
 Besides writing, Escobar has expressed her love for the outdoors and for the visual arts, saying that she often paints.

-When it comes to her identity as a Latina playwright, Escobar pushes back against the idea that Latinx playwrights must have some specifically Latinx quality to their work, stating: "As an artist and writer, all of my work was, is and will always be Mexican because that is what I am...
+When it comes to her identity as a Jewish Latina playwright, Escobar pushes back against the idea that Latinx playwrights must have some specifically Latinx quality to their work, stating: "As an artist and writer, all of my work was, is and will always be Mexican because that is what I am...
 Personally, I am more interested in being an artist than in defining my art."
-She rejects the fact that Latinx playwrights are pressured to include Spanglish or concrete depictions of their heritage and culture within their plays.
-Escobar also criticizes the lack of opportunities for Spanish-language theater in the U.S. Latinx theater world and refuses to condone writers who solely focus on and glorify Mexico's cartel violence.